terramate-io/terramate/docs/cloud/previews/synchronization-with-scripts.md

 The following options are available in Terramate Scripts and mirror the CLI options with the name:

-- Set `cloud_sync_preview = true` to let Terramate CLI know about the command that is doing the actual preview and returns a detailed exit status to define a successful run that has changes or has no changes detected.
+- Set `cloud_sync_preview = true` to let Terramate CLI know about the command that is doing the actual preview and return a detailed exit status to define a successful run that has changed or has no changes detected.
 - Set `cloud_sync_terraform_plan_file` to the name of the terraform plan to synchronize the deployment details.

 ## Terramate Script Config